Rust Belt: Transformation

-In Pittsburgh, robotics research centers and companies such as the National Robotics Engineering Center and Robotics Institute, Aethon Inc., American Robot Corporation, Automatika, Quantapoint, Blue Belt Technologies, and Seegrid are creating state-of-the-art robotic technology applications.
-Akron, a former "Rubber Capital of the World" that lost 35,000 jobs after major tire and rubber manufacturers Goodrich, Firestone, and General Tire closed their production lines, is now again well known around the world as a center of polymer research with four hundred polymer-related manufacturing and distribution companies operating in the area.
-The turnaround was accomplished in part by a partnership between Goodyear Tire & Rubber Company, which chose to stay, the University of Akron, and the city mayor's office.
-The Akron Global Business Accelerator that jump-started a score of successful business ventures in Akron resides in the refurbished B.F.
-Goodrich tire factory.
+In Pittsburgh, robotics research centers and companies such as the National Robotics Engineering Center and Robotics Institute, Aethon Inc., American Robot Corporation, Automatika, Quantapoint, Blue Belt Technologies, and Seegrid are creating robotic technologies and applications.
+Akron, historically known as the "Rubber Capital of the World", lost 35,000 jobs after major tire and rubber manufacturers Goodrich, Firestone, and General Tire closed their production lines, but is now well known around the world again as a center of polymer research with four hundred polymer-related manufacturing and distribution companies operating in the area.
+One economic redevelopment project includes a partnership between Goodyear Tire & Rubber Company, the University of Akron, and the mayor's office.
+The Akron Global Business Accelerator, based in the refurbished B.F.
+Goodrich tire factory, created a score of business ventures in Akron.

-Additive manufacturing, or 3D printing, creates another promising avenue for the manufacturing resurgence.
-Such companies as MakerGear from Beachwood, Ohio, or ExOne Company from North Huntingdon, Pennsylvania, are designing and manufacturing industrial and consumer products using 3-D imaging systems.
+Additive manufacturing, or 3D printing, has been applied to a growing range of industrial and consumer products.
+Companies such as MakerGear from Beachwood, Ohio, or ExOne Company from North Huntingdon, Pennsylvania, are designing and manufacturing industrial and consumer products using 3-D imaging systems.

 In 2013, The Economist reported a growing trend of reshoring, or inshoring, of manufacturing when a growing number of American companies were moving their production facilities from overseas back home.
 Rust Belt states can ultimately benefit from this process of international insourcing.